sara-sabr/ITStrategy/_pages/en/building-enabling-directorate.md

 ##### Teams Iterative Process

-- All teams within the directorate have synchronized sprints
+- All teams within the division (under a single director) have synchronized sprints
-- Representatives from each enabling team within the enabling directorate meet prior to the synchronized sprint planning for the director to set directorate-level priorities
+- Representatives from each enabling team within the enabling division meet prior to the synchronized sprint planning for the director to set division-level priorities
-- During the synchronized sprint planning meetings, ensure directorate-level priorities are broken down into manageable tasks
+- During the synchronized sprint planning meetings, ensure division-level priorities are broken down into manageable tasks

 ##### Engaging the Enabling Teams